School Holiday Activities for Animal Lovers | Animal Encounters for Kids

 #Stayathome school holiday ideas for animal lovers

-Here’s what to do when our usual selection of activities are on hold, meaning no trips to zoos or wildlife parks for Queensland’s young animal lovers.
+Sometimes we might want to or need to stay at home, meaning no trips to zoos or wildlife parks for Queensland’s young animal lovers.
 You’ll love these #stayathome ideas to keep your animal-mad kids busy and entertained!

 There are things you can do in your own backyard to bring you closer to our native wildlife, and lots of online activities to get your animal fix.
 Try these suggestions: